ThatSoulyGuy/XXMLCompiler/docs/ARCHITECTURE.md

 **XXML Compiler Architecture v2.0**

-> **Note**: The LLVM backend is the primary code generation target.
-The C++ translation rules above are for reference; actual compilation produces LLVM IR.
+> **Note**: The LLVM backend is the sole code generation target.
+All XXML programs compile to native executables via LLVM IR.